rpcpool/solana-geyser-park/README.md

  * [Kafka](https://github.com/Blockdaemon/solana-accountsdb-plugin-kafka): A Geyser plugin to publish to Kafka.
 By the Blockdaemon team.
  * [Bigtable](https://github.com/lijunwangs/solana-accountsdb-plugin-bigtable): WIP progress (non production ready) for Google Big Table.
 By the Solana team.
  * [gRPC](https://github.com/rpcpool/solana-geyser-grpc): Replacement for websockets with gRPC bidirectional streaming.
 By Triton One.
+ * [Websocket](https://github.com/Astralane/geyser-websocket-plugin): A geyser plugin for websocket pubsub streams.
+By Astralane.

 ## Geyser Related